itisnotcommonsense/itisnotcommonsense.github.io/README.md

 # IT Is Not Common Sense
-Welcome to GitHub space for itisnotcommonsense.com.
+Welcome to itisnotcommonsense.com.
 We are looking forward to adding some things here.